defaultxr/xr-abstractions/README.md

 `list-without` - returns a list without all instances of the specified element.

 `marquee` - display elements of a list at regular intervals.

+`mp3conv` - use `lame` to convert an mp3 to wav, storing the wav in /tmp and outputting the filename of the wav when conversion finishes.

 `o~` - interface for mono output to `dac~`.